blacix/sw-version-manager/README.md

 ## how to configure
 - add your version tags to `version_tags`
 - create a preferably separate version file. e.g `version.h`
+- NOTE: all config parameters must be present, otherwise the script will fail.
+This is a TODO
 ```json
 {
   "version_tags" : [